bcgov/hydrolook/README.md

 Project Status
 --------------

-This package is under continual development.
+This package is no longer maintained.

 Getting Help or Reporting an Issue
 ----------------------------------